 Reading a case code

-Every case carries a letter code that marks its place in the yearly run.
-Collectors track these letters to know which assortment is hitting stores and what to expect inside.
-The letters run roughly A through Q, and Mattel skips I and O because they look too much like one and zero.
-You do not have to memorize them, but knowing the current letter helps you predict what is about to show up.
+Every case carries a letter code that marks where it falls in the year’s run.
+Collectors track those letters to know which assortment is hitting shelves and what should be inside it.
+The letters run roughly A through Q, and Mattel skips I and O because, stamped on a box, they look too much like a one and a zero.
+You do not have to memorize any of this to enjoy the hobby.
+But knowing the current letter turns a blind search into an educated guess about what is coming next.

 Chase cars, Treasure Hunts and short packs

-Some models are packed in smaller numbers than others.
-A Treasure Hunt hides in mainline cases at low quantities, with roughly one regular per case and a Super Treasure Hunt only about once in every twelve cases.
-Other desirable castings get short-packed, meaning fewer per case.
-Those are the cars that disappear first and create the early-morning peg crowd.
+Some models are simply packed in smaller numbers than their case-mates.
+A Treasure Hunt hides in mainline cases at low quantities, roughly one regular per case and a Super only about once in every twelve.
+Other in-demand castings get short-packed, meaning the factory includes fewer of them per box.
+Those are the cars that disappear first, and they are why a certain kind of collector is standing outside the store before it opens.

 How to find new releases first

 - Check often rather than hard.
-Frequent short visits beat one big trip.
+Several quick visits beat one heroic trip across town.

-- Learn your local restock rhythm.
-Many stores put out new stock on the same days.
+- Learn your store’s restock rhythm.
+Many put new stock out on the same days each week.

 - Be friendly with the staff.
-Knowing when trucks arrive is half the battle.
+Knowing when the truck arrives is honestly half the game.

-The collectors who consistently land the good new releases are not lucky.
-They understand the system and show up at the right time.
-If you are new to the terms here, the beginner’s guide covers the basics, and you can follow our New Releases coverage for what is dropping now.
+The collectors who consistently land the good new releases are not luckier than you.
+They understand the system and they show up at the right moment, which is a skill anyone can build.
+If some of the terms here are new, the beginner’s guide lays the groundwork, and you can follow our New Releases coverage for what is dropping right now.